nikitavoloboev/data/sharing/lessons-learned.md

 - Simplicity matters.
 	- Don't overcomplicate things for no reason.
 - Try to avoid confusion as much as possible.
-	- Don't use anything only you can understand and release it in the public.
+	- Don't use anything only I can understand and release it in the public.
 - Ask questions.
 	- Asking questions is a a great thing and being stuck on the same problem or being oblivious how to do some thing is not always a great thing.
 	- Be wary of how to [ask questions the right way](../research/asking-questions.md).